Accidental Viticultural Pioneers

 Born and raised in the Pemberton Valley, Jim has always had an innate love of nature and propensity for experimental mixology.
-At age 15, he took over his family garden, winning prizes for his crop.
+At age 15, he took over his family garden, winning prizes for his produce.

-While studying Agriculture with a major in Horticulture at the University of British Columbia, a field trip to the Okanagan inspired Jim to delve into the world of specialized Italian wines.
+While studying Agriculture with a major in Horticulture at the University of British Columbia, a field trip to the Okanagan inspired Jim to delve into the world of Italian wines.
 Jim quickly found his legs in the industry, drawing from Loretta’s education and experience, as well as the encouragement and advice of seasoned viticulturist friends.

 Passionate about husbandry of the land, Jim is very much involved in every aspect of Vigneti Zanatta.
 Like his father-in-law before him, Jim loves experimenting with growing and with wine, believing that you will never get to enjoy the next new thing, if you do not try to create it.